libgenai/devtoolbox/README.md

 This app is written in Flutter and therefore, works on MacOS, Linux, Windows and even Web if your org would like to host it internally as a webapp.
 But do not expect this to work on Android and iOS.

 Make sure to [read the LICENSE](/LICENSE.md).

+### How to build:

+MacOS:
+`flutter build macos --release` will generate the .app file in `build/macos/Build/Products/Release/devtools.app`.